NollKollTroll/fuzix_glue/README.md

 # Overview

-This is the code needed on the Teensy 4.1 to run Fuzix.
+This is the code needed on the Teensy 4.1 version of PZ1 to run Fuzix.

 ## Version info

-First working release.
+First working release, using 512KiB RAM.

 ## License